 Transport Mode - This is designed to help vehicles that are not being used (In Transport or Storage) use less battery energy.
 Vehicles with this feature are generally shipped from assembly with this mode on.
 While in inventory we recommend that this feature be on.
-See bulletin 11-08-49-001 for instructions on how to turn the mode on/off.
+Refer to the latest version of Bulletin 11-08-49-001 for instructions on how to turn the mode on/off.

-If you need additional information regarding warranty coverage please review GM Service Policy and Procedure Manual Section 1.5.11.1 & 2.2.2 and it is also outlined in Bulletin 03-06-03-004.
+If you need additional information regarding warranty coverage, please review GM Service Policy and Procedure Manual Section 1.5.11.1 & 2.2.2 and it is also outlined in the latest version of Bulletin 03-06-03-004.

 GM bulletins are intended for use by professional technicians, NOT a "do-it-yourselfer".
 They are written to inform these technicians of conditions that may occur on some vehicles, or to provide information that could assist in the proper service of a vehicle.
-Properly trained technicians have the equipment, tools, safety instructions, and know-how to do a job properly and safety.
+Properly trained technicians have the equipment, tools, safety instructions, and know-how to do a job properly and safely.
 If a condition is described, DO NOT assume that the bulletin applies to your vehicle, or that your vehicle will have that condition.
 See your GM dealer for information on whether your vehicle may benefit from the information.